 Claustrophobia is a particular type of anxiety and panic.
 The dictionary definition of claustrophobia is “an abnormal fear of being closed in or of being in a confined space”.

 If you have claustrophobia, what you’ve got is a form of anxiety.
 But it’s not always a fear of enclosed spaces, as you might think.
 It’s the “closed in ” part which frightens you if you suffer claustrophobia.
-So it might mean that you have a fear of crowds or of being trapped or restricted.
+So it might mean that you have a fear of crowds, or of being trapped or restricted.
 Or being in IKEA or a large supermarket where you can’t see the exit.
 It can happen in large spaces, too!

-It can be a phobia about not being able to escape or not being in control.
-Many people’s fear of flying is really a more general phobia about feeling trapped and not in control.
-Often it’s about not being able to see a way out, an exit.
+Your phobia may be about not being able to escape or not being in control.
+Many people’s fear of flying is really more of a phobia about feeling trapped and not in control.
+Often it’s about you not being able to see your way out.

 Claustrophobia and Travel

 Other forms of transport can also bring on the symptoms of panic.
-Claustrophobia can cause actual physical symptoms, and often causes panic attacks.
+Claustrophobia can cause you real physical symptoms, and often causes panic attacks.
 If you have social anxiety, the fear of panicking in front of others can cause further anxiety, embarrassment and self-consciousness.

 The idea of being closed in can often affect you in large, open spaces.
 This might seem odd!
 But football matches, cinemas, or festival crowds can affect you if you have claustrophobia.
 Perhaps you find it’s bad when you’re in a queue or traffic jam.
 It’s the idea you can’t easily move about that’s the problem.
 Or that you can’t find the exit.